-Fall schedule: between 10 and 11 on Tuesday mornings from Sept.
-29 to Nov.
-3.
+Winter schedule: between 10 and 11 on Tuesday mornings from January 19 to February 23.

 To ensure a spot, book early!
 If you plan to show Carrianne your creative work, she asks that you share a sample of up to 10 double-spaced pages at least five days in advance.
 Detailed instructions will appear on your confirmation email after you book.
 Please book only one appointment for now to give everybody a chance.